mattdear/circle-lab-project/Meeting Notes/Meeting Notes.md

 - Juan updating his methodology information.
 - Mark Updating group CMap.
 - Assigned work to be completed by Friday.
+Attendees = Emma, Mark, Josh, Matt, Juan

 ## WEEK5
 ###### FRIDAY LECTURE
+- Matt, Josh, and Emma talked to Femi about the use cases and changed them to meet the requirements.
+Attendees = Emma, Josh, Matt
 ###### WEDNESDAY MEETUP